MEGAFLOW (MusE GAs FLOw and Wind)

 10. Cherrey et al. 2024, MNRAS, 528, 481.
 MusE GAs FLOw and Wind (MEGAFLOW) X. The cool gas and covering fraction of Mg ii in galaxy groups

-11. Schroetter et al. (submitted), The MusE GAs FLOw and Wind (MEGAFLOW) XI.
-Wind scaling relations
+11. Schroetter et al. 2024, A&A, 687, 13.
+MusE GAs FLOw and Wind (MEGAFLOW) XI.
+Scaling relations between outflows and host galaxy properties

-12. Cherrey et al. (in prep.), A&A MusE GAs FLOw and Wind (MEGAFLOW) XII.
+12. Cherrey et al. 2025, soumis A&A MusE GAs FLOw and Wind (MEGAFLOW) XII.
 Cool gas around isolated galaxies traced by \MgII\ absorptions

 In preparation papers